shipcloud/shipcloud-developer-portal/concepts/index.md

 }
 {% endhighlight %}

-__Notice:__ _Our payload only contains the data that was just mentioned.
+__Notice:__ _Our payload only contains the data that was mentioned above.
 This means that after a webhook was fired, you will have to call our api to get detailed information about the shipment.
 This way only someone with the correct api key is able to access your customers data._